About us

 How to add and update your organisation’s details

-Our goal is to give fair, accurate, factual and trusted information about organisations to help people make informed choices.
-In your listing:
+Our goal is to give fair, accurate, factual and trusted information about organisations, services and events to help people make informed choices.
+If you would like to add your organisation or service we ask you to follow our website style.

 • Avoid writing aims, philosophies and mission statements.